sailfishos/docs.sailfishos.org/Support/Help_Articles/Android_App_Support/Android_Application_Settings/README.md

 # Adjusting the settings of Android AppSupport of Sailfish OS

-The Settings app of Sailfish OS has the item **Android<sup>TM</sup> AppSupport** almost at the end of the page, in the section "Info".
+The Settings app of Sailfish OS has the item **Android AppSupport** almost at the end of the page, in the section "Info".

 <div class="flex-images" markdown="1">